rabbitmq/chef-cookbook/TESTING.md

 available.
 Second, the private half of the ssh keys needed to log into machines need to be dropped off on the machine.

-The first part is straight forward.
+The first part is straightforward.
 The travis gem can encrypt environment variables against the public key on the Travis repository and add them to the .travis.yml.